Filters

 Active Filters:

 Now, if you're looking for a budget-friendly option for weekend hikes or a professional setup for commercial shoots, we've got all the info you need.
-From the ultra-portable drones starting at NPR 25,600 to cinema-grade Inspire models costing over ten lakhs, there's a DJI drone for every skill level and budget in Nepal's market.
+From the ultra-portable drones starting at NPR 25,600 to cinema-grade Inspire models costing over ten lakhs, there's a drone for every skill level and budget in Nepal's market.

 So, what exactly are drones?
 Officially, they're called Unmanned Aerial Vehicles (UAVs) or Unmanned Aircraft Systems (UAS)— aircraft that fly without a human pilot sitting inside them.
 You control them either remotely with a controller or let them fly autonomously through pre-programmed flight plans using GPS and onboard sensors.